Jenna and Chris

 Invitation

-Our third celebration was for Jenna's side: family and close friends in the English countryside outside London.
-After Vancouver's chaos and the Connecticut weekend, this one was meant to be an intimate gathering, a garden party of about forty.
+Our third celebration was for Jenna's side: her family and closest friends gathered together in the English countryside outside London.

 Chapter V, Continued